 Study leader Dr. Richard Stephens, a psychologist at Keele University in the United Kingdom, and his team recently reported their findings in the journal Psychopharmacology.

-According to the National Institute on Alcohol Abuse and Alcoholism, studies have shown that alcohol use disorders can run in families, with genetics accounting for around 50 percent of the risk of alcoholism.
+According to the National Institute on Alcohol Abuse and Alcoholism, studies have shown that alcohol use disorders can run in families, with genetics accounting for around

 With this in mind, Dr. Stephens and colleagues set out to investigate whether a family history of drinking problems might also influence a person’s risk of hangovers.

 The researchers conducted two studies.
 The first study involved 142 adults aged between 18 and 29 years, of whom 24 had a family history of alcoholism.

 Participants were asked to complete an online survey that assessed their alcohol intake and hangover frequency over the past 12 months.

 Compared with subjects without a family history of alcoholism, adults with a family history of drinking problems reported remembering more frequent hangover symptoms.